Capital punishment: By country

 The use of the death penalty is becoming increasingly restrained in some retentionist countries including Taiwan and Singapore.
 Indonesia carried out no executions between November 2008 and March 2013.
 Singapore, Japan and the United States are the only developed countries that are classified by Amnesty International as 'retentionist' (South Korea is classified as 'abolitionist in practice').
 Nearly all retentionist countries are situated in Asia, Africa and the Caribbean.
 The only retentionist country in Europe is Belarus and in March 2023 Belarusian President Alexander Lukashenko signed a law which allows to use capital punishment against officials and soldiers convicted of high treason.
 During the 1980s, the democratisation of Latin America swelled the ranks of abolitionist countries.

 This was soon followed by the overthrow of the communist states in Europe.
 Many of these countries aspired to enter the EU, which strictly requires member states not to practice the death penalty, as does the Council of Europe (see Capital punishment in Europe).
 Public support for the death penalty in the EU varies.
 The last execution in a member state of the present-day Council of Europe took place in 1997 in Ukraine.
-In contrast, the rapid industrialisation in Asia has seen an increase in the number of developed countries which are also retentionist.
-In these countries, the death penalty retains strong public support, and the matter receives little attention from the government or the media; in China there is a small but significant and growing movement to abolish the death penalty altogether.
+In contrast, rapid industrialisation in Asia has seen an increase in the number of developed countries which are also retentionist.
+In these countries, the death penalty retains strong public support, and the matter receives little attention from the government or the media; in China, there is a small but significant and growing movement to abolish the death penalty altogether.
 This trend has been followed by some African and Middle Eastern countries where support for the death penalty remains high.